aravinthakshan/git-like-studygraph/README.md

 Data Entry:

 Log subject, duration, and optional notes
-All data is stored in localStorage (persists between sessions) Simple, clean form interface
+All data is stored in localStorage (persists between sessions), study data is stored in the browser's localStorage, which is a web storage API used to save key-value pairs locally within the user's browser.
+Simple, clean form interface

 Visualization: